tcltk/tcl/doc/markdown/InitSubSyst.md

 The result of **Tcl\_InitSubsystems** is the full Tcl version with build information (e.g., **9.0.0+abcdef...abcdef.gcc-1002**).

-**Tcl\_InitSubsystems** is very similar in use to **Tcl\_FindExecutable**.
+**Tcl\_InitSubsystems** is very similar in use to [Tcl\_FindExecutable][FindExec].
 It can be used when Tcl is used as utility library, no other encodings than utf-8, iso8859-1 or utf-16 are used, and no interest exists in the value of [info nameofexecutable][info].
 The system encoding will not be extracted from the environment, but falls back to utf-8.

+[FindExec]: FindExec.md
 [info]: info.md